Jackyyaojk/HRI/interface_ar/README.md

 ## Instructions
 These instructions are based on [Microsoft Mixed Reality documentation](https://learn.microsoft.com/en-us/windows/mixed-reality/).
 We highly recommend visiting the *HoloLens (1st gen) Basics* [articles](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/tutorials/holograms-100) for detailed, step-by-step tutorials to get familiar with Mixed Reality development in Unity and development some quick holographic applications deployed in HoloLens 1.
-Following these tutorials guarantees your setup and tools are configured properly and you are familiar with development in Unity.
+Following these tutorials guarantees your setup and tools are configured properly, and you are familiar with development in Unity.
 This Microsoft documentation may be helpful to solve issues/questions you may encounter that are not addressed in these instructions.

-1. Create a new project in Unity
+1. **Create a new project in Unity**
    - Open Unity Hub.
    - Log in and click on *New Project*
    - Select *3D* template
    - Choose the right Unity version (2019.4.13f1)
    - Name your project and select its location in your drive
    - Click *Create project*
-2. Import the provided files
+2. **Import the provided files**
    - Close the project, and navigate to the selected directory for your project.
    - Download the provided folders:
        - *Assets*